ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

           type_2_data
-              | ['Data resulting from the output of the IMS Command submitted.']
+              | ['Data resulting from the output of the IMS command submitted.']

               | **returned**: sometimes